Difference between a graduate diploma and diploma in accounting

 Build on your previous study or work experience

-A Diploma is ideal for those aspiring to take the leap into accounting, but don’t have the undergraduate degree or relevant work experience to enable entry into the field.
+A Diploma is ideal for those aspiring to take the leap into accounting, but don’t have an undergraduate degree or relevant work experience to enable entry into the field.
 It prepares you for accounting work with a necessary grounding in skills and knowledge.
 Where a Graduate Diploma differs is in its delivery and content, offering holistic development of your existing and extensive accounting skills.
 It can also further enhance your knowledge of business and strategic concepts used at senior management.

 Pathway to CPA or Masters degree